anthonyrorozco/School_District_Analysis/README.md

 ## Results

-When we compared the refactored analysis of removing the 9th grades from Thomas High School PyCitySchools, we found that our school summary df was impacted:
+When we compared the refactored analysis of removing the 9th grades from Thomas High School PyCitySchools, we found that our Disctrict Summary was impacted:
 - Percentage Passing Math  went down .2% and reading went down .3%
 - Percentage Overall passing went from 65% to 64.9

-To some extent, the school summary for Thomas High School:
+To some extent, the school summary for Thomas High School was affected:
 - Percentage Passing Math went up to 97.0% from 93.3%
 - Percentage Passing Reading went down 90.1% from 97.3%